dball31/aws/scripts/controltower/acceptancetesting/README.md

 ---

 ## License
-This script is open-source and provided "as is" without warranty.
-Use it at your own risk.
+This script is open-source and provided as-is without any warranty.
+Use at your own risk.